MiraNizam/Online-Library/README.md

 ### How to run code (Part I):
 You can parse: range of books, pages or full category.

-You need to run the script from the Online-Library/ folder
+You should run the script from the folder "Online-Library"

 Script has command-line interface for comfortable using.
 Interface includes the following commands: